postsa/strut/README.md

 # Strut
-Strut is a TUI for Gemini or Chat GPT
+Strut is a TUI for llms

 # Install
 ```shell